 If you are travelling to India or Southeast Asia, you have the highest likelihood of crossing paths with some of the world’s most venomous snakes.
 Australia is another country with a good share of dangerous snakes.

 But chances are they are more afraid of you then you are of them.
-So keep a sharp eye and give these ornery serpents space.
-Here are the top 20 most venomous snakes in the world:
+Get ready in advance, keep a sharp eye and give these ornery serpents space.
+Here are the top 20 most venomous snakes in the world!